bottesterheroku/secretindexingreadme/README.md

 ## Discussion

-Please go to our [discussion forum](https://t.me/AnimeDevils_Group) for general questions and FAQs, issues are for bug reports and bug reports only.
-Feature requests may or may not be ignored, as the [IndiAnime Team](https://t.me/The_Hunter_Organization/64) should agree your feature requests and then we can apply it.
+Please go to our [discussion forum](https://t.me/HentaiAsylum_Group) for general questions and FAQs, issues are for bug reports and bug reports only.
+Feature requests may or may not be ignored, as the Asylum admins should agree your feature requests and then we can apply it.